pietrobernard/jetson-nano-stuff/README.md

 #### 7.4) Build cuDF

+<b>⚠️Warning⚠️</b>

-<br>⚠️Warning⚠️: in order to build cuDF you're going to need a 10 GB swap file/partition.
+In order to build cuDF you're going to need a 10 GB swap file/partition.
 If you are using a 32 GB card, there won't be enough space at this point.
 So, clone the card onto a 64 GB one and create a swap partition in the 32 GB unallocated space and then put the 64 GB card in the board.
 At this point you can build cuDF.
-When you're done building cuDF, clone the 32 GB partition back on the old 32 GB card.</br>
+When you're done building cuDF, clone the 32 GB partition back on the old 32 GB card.

 Export this variable:
 ```bash